 - An academic warning may be issued at any time during the course when a student does not meet the course objectives, professional nursing behaviors, or clinical competency requirement.
 If clinical onboarding paperwork is not completed prior to the start of the semester, students may receive an academic warning.
 Students will be notified in writing and a plan of remediation will be outlined.
-The Department Chair and student's advisor will be notified. - A clinical warning may be issued at any time during the course when students are not meeting course/clinical objectives or exhibiting professional nursing behaviors.
+The Department Chair, Undergraduate Program Coordinator, and student's advisor will be notified. - A clinical warning may be issued at any time during the course when students are not meeting course/clinical objectives or exhibiting professional nursing behaviors.
 Students will be notified in writing and a plan for remediation will be outlined.
-The faculty member will notify the Undergraduate Program Coordinator, the Department Chair, and the student's advisor.

-- A student who receives a clinical or academic warning will meet with the Department Chair or Undergraduate Program Coordinator to discuss the circumstance of the warning and remediation plan. - An Academic/clinical warning will resolve once the student satisfactorily completes the remediation plan. - A failure in the clinical component of a course is a failure in the course and requires students to repeat both the theory and clinical portion of the course. - If a student is unsuccessful in one nursing course, the student may have the opportunity to reapply to the nursing program.
+The faculty member will notify the Undergraduate Program Coordinator, the Department Chair, and the student's advisor. - A student who receives a clinical or academic warning will meet with the Department Chair and/or Undergraduate Program Coordinator to discuss the circumstance of the warning and remediation plan. - If a clinical warning was issued, the course instructor is notified. - An Academic/clinical warning will resolve once the student satisfactorily completes the remediation plan. - A failure in the clinical component of a course is a failure in the course and requires students to repeat both the theory and clinical portion of the course. - If a student is unsuccessful in one nursing course, the student may have the opportunity to reapply to the nursing program.
 Readmission to the nursing program is not guaranteed.
 If a student fails two nursing courses, the student is ineligible to reapply to the nursing program.
 Similarly, if a student withdraws from one nursing course, the student must reapply to the nursing program.
 If the student withdraws from two nursing courses, the student will be ineligible to reapply to the nursing program.